Pregnant Kate's "rounded belly" pictures make a splash overseas

 MailOnline said publishers in the United States, France and Germany had lined up to publish the pictures, saying they could fetch a total of over 100,000 pounds ($156,600).

-Kate’s sister Pippa, 30, her brother James Middleton and friend James Matthews were also pictured in the magazine as they walked the beach in colored beachwear.
+Kate’s sister Pippa, 30, her brother James Middleton and friend James Matthews were also pictured in the magazine as they walked the beach in coloured beachwear.

 Chi is controlled by Berlusconi’s publishing company Mondadori.